zeon256/Personal-JDBC-Utils/README.md

 ## How to use?

-1. Create a Config.json file with the following details inside and put it at root directory of project.
+1. Create a dbConfig.properties file with the following details inside and put it at root directory of project.
 You should be able to use the library already.
 ```properties
 databaseUser = yourDatabaseUser